Jenny3306/Google---The-Gemma-3n-Impact-Challenge/README.md

 ## 🤝 Contributing

 If you'd like to contribute to this project, feel free to fork the repository, create a pull request, or open issues for any bugs or feature requests.
+Please ensure any pull requests follow the project's coding style and include tests where appropriate.

 ---